Stocks slip, crypto under pressure amid inflation worries

 The risk-off sentiment pervaded in equity markets as focus was locked on the U.S. Federal Reserve’s release later on Wednesday of the minutes of its April meeting, which will be watched for any indication about monetary policy in the United States.

-Europe's STOXX 600 (.STOXX) index dropped 1.3% at the opening, on course for its biggest drop in more than a week, while MSCI's gauge of stocks across the globe (.MIWD00000PUS) drifted 0.2% lower.
+Europe’s STOXX 600 index dropped 1.3% at the opening, on course for its biggest drop in more than a week, while MSCI’s gauge of stocks across the globe drifted 0.2% lower.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) dropped 0.5% though Hong Kong and South Korea are closed for holidays.
-Japan's Nikkei (.N225) lost 1.3%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 0.5% though Hong Kong and South Korea are closed for holidays.
+Japan’s Nikkei lost 1.3%.

-U.S. S&P futures fell 0.5% in Europe a day after Wall Street stocks slid in late Tuesday trade, unable to sustain gains made after bumper earnings from Walmart (WMT.N) and Home Depot (HD.N).
+U.S. S&P futures fell 0.5% in Europe a day after Wall Street stocks slid in late Tuesday trade, unable to sustain gains made after bumper earnings from Walmart and Home Depot.

 While demand is recovering fast as many developed countries have made progress with COVID-19 vaccination, companies are facing obstacles from shortages of chips, containers, and in the United States workers, too, stoking worries of higher prices.